Psychokiller1888/MyChef/README.md

 As every respectable project, a TODO:

-- Multilang support => under work, english to be supported within the next days
 - Adding ingredients directly to an accessible list
 - Support intelligent kitchen devices (ex. pre heating oven)